PROFESSIONAL SALES COACHING: AN INTEGRATIVE REVIEW AND RESEARCH AGENDA (original) (raw)

 One of the most critical issues fucing today's sales manager is cost-effective sales truining.
 Many firms are substantially increasing investment in sales training; however, little research has studied the usage and effectiveness of various sales training methods.
 This article compares and contrasts the usuge and perceived effectiveness of high-tech and traditional approuches to sales training.
 Findings suggest that despite optimistic predictions, high-tech training methods have not been widely adopted and use of these methods is expected to increase only modestly in the next several years.
 Traditional sales training methods, such us role playing, continue to be widely used.
 In terms of perceived effectiveness, manugers rated methods high in participant involvement and truiner interaction us the most effective in achieving selected training objectives.

-International Journal of Marketing Studies, 2014
+Journal of Marketing Education, 2014